Extra Virgin Olive Oil

 The term comes from the ancient Greek word πολύς (polys, meaning "many, much") and the word phenol, which refers to a chemical structure.
 The word polyphenol appears to have been in use since 1894.

 Polyphenols in olive oil are natural antioxidants.
 They contribute to a bitter taste, astringency, and resistance to oxidation.
-They are said to have beneficial effects from healing sunburn to lowering cholesterol, blood pressure, and risk of coronary disease.
+Beneficial effects which include, for example, lowering cholesterol and blood pressure, contributing to a healthy heart, with a host of other positive contributions to our organisms.

 Polyphenol content in olive oil is determined by many factors including:

 - time of harvest: olive oil made from green olives has more polyphenols than oil made from ripe olives.
-The level of polyphenols increases with fruit growth until the olives begin to turn purple and then begins to decrease.
+The level of polyphenols increases with fruit growth.
+When the olives reach maturity, their polyphenol content begins to decrease.

 - Storage: the type and length of storage are important factors in an oil’s phenolic compounds.
 A key factor is storing in cool conditions.
 As oil sits in storage tanks or in a bottle, the polyphenols will slowly be oxidized and disappear.
 Oils stored in stainless steel containers or dark glass bottles, are much better protected against oxidation than those bottled in clear glass.